-- 6. While waiting for the bus, you notice that 3 trucks drive by for every 10 cars. - a.
+- 6. While waiting for the bus, you notice that 3 electric vehicles (EV) drive by for every 10 hybrids. - a.
 At this rate, about how many trucks would you see if 56 cars drove by? - b.
 If you saw 13 trucks drive by, about how many total vehicles drove by during that time?

-JENNA'S CORNBREAD RECIPE
+YAZZIE'S CORNBREAD RECIPE

-Granny and Auntie both love the cornbread Jenna brought to the family dinner, so Jenna says, "Here's what I did.
+Yazzie found this cornbread recipe while researching Native American foods.
+Yazzie made it and Granny said, "WOW!
+This is delicious."
+Yazzie then said, "Here's what I did.
 I started by using $1\frac{1}{2}$ cups of milk, $2\frac{1}{2}$ cups of cornmeal, $1\frac{1}{4}$ cups of flour, and..."
 "Wait!"
-Granny says.
+Granny said.
 "I just want to make it for myself, not for a party!"
-Auntie agrees.
-Jenna says, "You both know a lot about ratios.
-I'll give you the rest and you figure it out!"
+Yazzie said "You know a lot about ratios.
+I'll give you the recipe so you can figure it out!"

-Granny and Auntie want their cornbread to taste the same as Jenna's.
+Granny wants the cornbread to taste the same as Yazzie's.
 Analyze the cornbread recipe representations below.
 Let M and C represent parts milk and cornmeal, respectively.